 There are no hotels on Oedo Island, and it’s open from sunrise to sunset – so make sure you get on the last ferry before it gets dark.
 The island has just one cafe and a small store with souvenirs.
 For Korean drama fans, you may recognize the island from the last scene of the famous Korean drama “Winter Sonata.”

 Getting to Oedo

-For a more direct route from Seoul to Oedo Island, catch an intercity non-stop bus from Nambu Bus Terminal 서울남부터미널 to the the Jangseungpo Ferry Terminal (5 hrs 30 min).
-Catch the Oedo Island ferry from there.
+If you don’t want to pay for the KTX, you can also catch an intercity non-stop Nambu Bus Terminal 서울남부터미널 to the the Jangseungpo Ferry Terminal.
+(5 hrs 30 min)

 Admission and return ferry ticket to the island is around W17,000.